-Department of Education Portal

--secure log in.
-You can access

-Notices and forms.
-Teachers

-and Admin will use this as our

-primary method of

-communication.
-Please ensure

-that you advise us of any

-changes to your email address

-in order to ensure up-to-date

-records are kept.
-Your email

-address is used to connect you

-with us on the CONNECT Now

-App
+Department of Education Portal -secure log in.
+You can access Notices and forms.
+Teachers and Admin will use this as the primary method of sharing what is happening in your child's classroom or other important communications from the school.
+Please ensure that you advise us of any changes to your email address in order to ensure upto-date records are kept.
+Your email address is used to connect you with us on the CONNECT Now App